If you want to slim down or shape up, AdvoCare could be the MLM for you.

 If you choose to distribute AdvoCare products to others, you can ultimately earn up to 40% profits on each item sold by reaching the advisor level.
 Over 60% of the people who join AdvoCare reach this level or higher.
 There are levels within the company above advisor, but only slightly more than 10% of the contributors in the company climb that high, as it generally takes over a year to get there.

-According to the latest income disclosure statement from AdvoCare, the average distributor makes $69 per month, with the top 10% hauling in about $280.
-At the advisor level, the average monthly income is $183, with the top 10% making $747.
+According to the 2017 income disclosure statement from AdvoCare, the average distributor makes $1,402 per year, with the top 10% hauling in at least $944 annually.

 Of course, like any other multi-level marketing firm, bringing in other distributors can be a way to make additional income, as AdvoCare offers you the opportunity to make between 5 and 20% commission on the products sold by the distributors you sponsor.
 Leaders who build up strong networks can also earn additional bonuses.

-It also helps AdvoCare’s product line that they are endorsed by a large number of pro athletes across all major sports (1).
-Obviously some endorsements are worth more than others, but having several NFL starting quarterbacks, most notably Drew Brees, publically endorsing your product line creates instant credibility in the minds of consumers.
+It also helps that AdvoCare is endorsed by a large number of pro athletes across all major sports .
+Obviously, some endorsements are worth more than others, but having several NFL starting quarterbacks, most notably Drew Brees, publically endorsing your product line creates instant credibility in the minds of consumers.

 AdvoCare also does a good job of supporting its distributors, most notably through a unique program called Debt Buster.
 This program helps distributors use the money they make selling AdvoCare products to pay off any debt they have.
 This could be a mortgage, credit card debt, or any other type of large payment.
 Most MLM firms talk about giving their distributors a chance to gain financial independence, but AdvoCare’s Debt Buster program is concrete proof that they are making an effort to do so.